joelhawksley/identity/components/slides.md

 ```

 ^
-- Refactor into Ruby classes
-- Are tested efficiently, in isolation
+- That allows us to test our views efficiently, in isolation
-- Are audited using code coverage tools
+- Use code coverage tools
 - Only receive the data they need
 - Follow the code standards of the Ruby language
 - And perhaps most importantly

 ---

-# [fit] >100x
+# [fit] >200x

-^
-Are over 100x faster to test
+^ Are over 200x faster to test

 ---